greghart/powerputtygo/sqlp/README.md

 * write support -- update and insert structs
   * we want to avoid becoming an ORM, so this is an intentionally thin and basic layer, just helping write concise code for the basic cases
-  * by default, all non-struct type fields are assumed to be direct columns
+  * by default, all non-struct type fields are assumed to be direct columns, as well as fields of embedded structs
   * set `column` tag to set a struct's fields as columns
   * set `virtual` tag to remove a non-struct type field as a column